About

 Signal

-AI adoption, governance, review, rollout, service design, and execution support are often being treated as one issue and need to be separated first.
+AI adoption, governance, review, rollout, security, service design, and execution support may be treated as one issue and need to be separated before the work can move well.

 Signal